 Tip: Try not only thinking about this, but also jotting down what you’ve come up.
 Documenting where you are now and the goals you’ve set are crucial in your growth journey.
-Why not give this journal a try, designed to make goal setting and crushing, a breeze.
+Why not create a journal, dedicated to goal setting and crushing?

 Get to know your kids

 Knowing your children might sound pretty redundant or obvious, but in today’s society when mothers spend on average just 14 hours a week (half that figure for fathers) of time with their kids, the point is less of a given than might be assumed.